mysociety/fixmystreet/install/manual-install.md

 For most Linux distributions you should be able to install these using the distribution's packaging system.

-At this point you be able to restart the webserver and see your FixMyStreet installation at the configured URL.
+#### nginx

+There is an example nginx configuration in `conf/nginx.conf.example`.
+With nginx, you need to run the FastCGI service separately - the `conf/sysvinit.example` file is an example script you could use to run it as a daemon.
+And you will need to install a FastCGI process manager:

+    apt-get install libfcgi-procmanager-perl

 #### Check it's working

+At this point you should be able to restart the webserver and see your FixMyStreet installation at the configured URL.

 You can run the unit tests by running the following command in the `fixmystreet` directory: